changah-song/fluent-fable/frontend/README.md

 ## Done

 Learned So Far: PanResponder/Animated | Modal | Context | CORS (server) | Promise (async) | FastAPI

+- implemented Epub reader and ability to do everything as before with the text :) yay for compartmentalization ✅

+bug fixes: ✅
+    - need to reload the learn tab to update progressbar :(
+    - font importing is buggy sometimes, it takes time? and it has minor error
+    - more cards don't show up when new words are saved sometimes

 - progress bar and flashcard swipe action is in sync now ✅